arangodb/docs/3.11/programs-arangod-arangosearch.md

   `arangosearch.threads-limit` divided by 2, but at least 1.
 - Minimum: the maximum divided by 2, but at least 1.
 {% endhint %}

+`arangosearch.skip-recovery`

+<small>Introduced in: v3.9.4, 3.10.0</small>

+Skip data recovery for the specified view links and inverted indexes on startup.
+Values for this startup option should have the format `<collection-name>/<link-id>`, `<collection-name>/<index-id>` or `<collection-name>/<index-name>`.
+On DB servers, the `<collection-name>` part should contain a shard name.

+The option can be used multiple times for each link/inverted index to skip the recovery for.
+The pseudo-value `all` will disable recovery for all links and inverted indexes.

+By default, this option has no value(s) and the recovery is not skipped for any link/inverted index.

+All links/inverted indexes that are skipped during recovery, but for which there is recovery data, will be permanently marked as "out of sync" when the recovery is completed.
+These links/indexes should be recreated manually afterwards to get back into sync.
+How these links/inverted indexes respond to queries can be controlled via the startup option `arangosearch.fail-queries-on-out-of-sync`.

+`arangosearch.fail-queries-on-out-of-sync`

+<small>Introduced in: v3.9.4, 3.10.0</small>

+If this option is set to `true`, any data retrieval queries on out of sync links/indexes will fail with error "collection/view is out of sync" (error code 1481).

+The option is set to `false` by default.
+With this setting, queries on out of sync links/indexes will be answered normally, but the return data may be incomplete.